DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 In projects that are regulated by [the Health Research Act (Norwegian: Helseforskningsloven)](https://lovdata.no/dokument/NL/lov/2008-06-20-44), the host organisation acts as [research-responsible entity (Norwegian: Forskningsansvarlig)](https://www.forskningsetikk.no/ressurser/fbib/lover-retningslinjer/forskningsansvarlig-ihht-helseforskningsloven/ "2024-07-17").

-FORTSETT HER

 ### Research Ethical Guidelines and Codes of conduct
-The Act on Ethics and [Integrity in Research (Norwegian: Forsknigsetikkloven)](https://lovdata.no/dokument/NL/lov/2017-04-28-23) defines responsibilities of both research institutions and individual researchers.
+The [Act on Ethics and Integrity in Research (Norwegian: Forsknigsetikkloven)](https://lovdata.no/dokument/NL/lov/2017-04-28-23) defines responsibilities of both research institutions and individual researchers.
 Furthermore, it defines an advisory role of National Research Ethics Committees that provide research area-specific guidance.
 Health research is handled by Regional Ethics Committees.

 [The National Research Ethics Committees (FEK)](https://www.forskningsetikk.no/en/):
 * [National Committee for Medical and Health Research Ethics (NEM)](https://www.forskningsetikk.no/en/about-us/our-committees-and-commission/nem/)